torquefi/torque_legacy/README.md

 </p>

 ## Torque Legacy UI
-We're developing Torque V2 with learnings and feedback from V1 right now.
+We're developing V2 with learnings/feedback from V1.
 This Legacy UI has become outdated.
 Stay tuned for more information regarding the official V2 release.
-Torque documentation reflecting upgrades is to be shared in due time.
+Torque docs reflecting upgrades are to be shared in due time.

 - **Website**: [legacy.torque.fi](https://legacy.torque.fi)
 - **Documentation**: [docs.torque.fi](https://docs.torque.fi)